beta This is a new service. Your feedback will help us to improve it.

 16.6 Receipt of an investigation application

-On receipt of application BRT will:
+On receipt of application the BAI team will:

 • review the information and evidence provided